manuzrpEd/ForensicAnomalies/README.md

 This project uses both a **Variational Autoencoder (VAE)** and an **Isolation Forest** to detect anomalous crime records in LAPD data (~210,000 records, 5% contamination).

+A **Variational Autoencoder (VAE)** is a type of neural network used for unsupervised learning, especially for dimensionality reduction, generative modeling, and anomaly detection.
+It is a type of autoencoder, which is a network that learns to compress data into a smaller representation (encoding) and then reconstruct it (decoding).

+The “variational” part means it doesn’t just encode data into fixed numbers—it encodes each input as a probability distribution (usually a Gaussian with a mean and standard deviation).

+- Encoder: Turns input data into a distribution over a latent space (mean + variance).
+- Latent space: A compressed, continuous representation of the data.
+- Decoder: Samples from the latent distribution and reconstructs the input.

+An **Isolation Forest** is a machine learning algorithm designed specifically for anomaly or outlier detection.

+1. Randomly select a feature and a split value between the min and max of that feature.
+2. Split the data into two branches based on that value.
+3. Repeat recursively until each point is isolated or a maximum tree depth is reached.
+4. Anomaly score:
+    - Points that get isolated quickly (in fewer splits) have a high anomaly score.
+    - Points that take many splits are likely normal.

+- The “forest” part comes from averaging across many random trees to get a stable anomaly score.

 ## Key Findings

 ### Normal Crime Patterns